 Turn your camera on

-As listening is the key to understanding the goals of each Customer, team and teammate, one has to also be able to cooperate with several teams within the organization, often connecting the Delivery and Sales teams so it is essential to understand the current status of every given process.
+As listening is the key to understanding the goals of each Customer, team and teammate, one has to also be able to cooperate with several teams within the organization.
+You often have to connect the Delivery and Sales teams so it is essential to understand the current status of every given process.
 Sometimes, there are no results because there are problems people can’t solve on their own.
 Frankly, solving problems is a good bonding opportunity, but speaking about it is crucial.
 Being honest with each other really helps to facilitate closing the process.
 Understanding that we are one team and we are all here to help, really makes a difference.
-Makes teammates more engaged and generally, confident about the work they do.
+It makes teammates more engaged and generally, confident about the work they do.

-All in all, being able to build trust and successful relationships with Customers is beneficial for both parties.
+All in all, being able to build trust and successful relationships with Customers benefits both parties.
 Though there is obviously such a thing as overcommunication, in general the more you talk to each other, the better.
 Don’t ever let them in the dark and be transparent about issues or problems.

 It requires being flexible in terms of adjusting to changing circumstances on a daily basis.
 In the last few months most of us experienced it first-hand as we had to find a way to connect with our customers, partners and colleagues in a virtual environment.

-This article was written in cooperation with Marta Dębska, NATEK Service Delivery in Warsaw and Jozef Biacovsky, Service Delivery Manager from NATEK Kosice DC.
+We wrote this article in cooperation with Marta Dębska, NATEK Service Delivery in Warsaw and Jozef Biacovsky, Service Delivery Manager from NATEK Kosice DC.
 At NATEK, our Service Delivery Managers are responsible for building and maintaining long-lasting relationships.
 Depending on the location or assigned project, their role may vary but they always play a significant role, acting as a bridge between our clients and delivery teams .